-The College of Podiatric Surgeons of British Columbia is the regulatory body established for the health profession of podiatric medicine.
+The College of Physicians and Surgeons of British Columbia is the regulatory body established for the health profession of podiatric medicine.

 Podiatric medicine has been a designated health profession under the Health Professions Act since July 1, 2010, and is regulated by the College in accordance with the Act, the Podiatrists Regulation and the bylaws of the College (PDF, 609KB).